brazacz/brazacz.com/_posts/2021-03-15-git-tutorial.md

 - Initialize a repository inside project folder with command:
 	`git init`

-> "git init" creates a ".git" folder inside project directory where all changes are recorded
+"git init" creates a ".git" folder inside project directory where all changes are recorded.

-### Commit the change
+### 5.2 Commit the change

-> When you finish your changes in your project folder and you are ready to record new version, commit the changes in local repository
+When you finish your changes in your project folder and you are ready to record new version, commit the changes in local repository.

 - First, make your changes in the project folder.
 You can use your favourite text editor.
-- Add all changes in project folder to the [staging index](#h-the-3-trees) with command:
+- Add all changes in project folder to the [staging index](#h-61-the-3-trees) with command:
 	`git add .`
 	or
 	`git add --all`